Lectionary Bible Studies and Sermons

 The life of the early church.
 2:42-47

-Luke goes into some detail in his record of the events surrounding the gift of the Holy Spirit on the day of Pentecost.
+Luke has gone into some detail recording the events surrounding the gift of the Holy Spirit on the day of Pentecost.
 He now gives us a thumbnail sketch of life in the first Christian church, the church that evolved following the conversion of some 3,000 people on the day of Pentecost.

 The passage

 v42.
 The early converts placed themselves under the authoritative teaching of the Lord conveyed through the apostles.
-This "apostolic" teaching was finally recorded in the New Testament.
-When a congregation submits to scripture, it holds to the apostolic faith.
+This "apostolic" teaching was finally recorded in the New Testament and so a congregation today, which submits to the New Testament, submits to the apostolic faith.
 Community in the early church was expressed in a number of ways.
-First, they fellowshipped together; they were a community of friends.
+First, they fellowshiped together; they were a community of friends.
 Second, they shared in "the breaking of bread."
 This is most likely the Lord's Supper, but it could just be a fellowship meal shared by the congregation.
 Often, the disciples shared a meal with Jesus after he took bread, broke it and blessed it.
-If it is the Lord's Supper, then the breaking is referring to Jesus' body broken for us.
+If it is the Lord's Supper, then the "breaking" is referring to Jesus' body broken for us.
 Third, they devoted themselves to "prayer."
-We know that the members of the early church attended public worship at the temple, but they obviously also joined in prayer during their "house meetings."
+We know that the members of the early church attended public worship at the temple and joined in prayer during their house meetings.

 v43.
 Peter had quoted Joel's prophecy which spoke of the dawning of the kingdom of God heralded by "signs on the earth beneath."
 Jesus performed such signs, and the apostles were empowered to maintain continuity between the ministry of Jesus and that of the apostolic community.
-For Israel, such signs proclaimed the kingdom, although for us today they would have little "sign" value.
-Jews, who witnessed these amazing events, were filled with awe.
+For Israel, such signs fulfilled prophecy and so proclaimed the coming kingdom.
+Fellow Jews, who witnessed these amazing events, were filled with awe.

 v44-45.
-The dynamic unity of the Spirit experienced by these early believers ("the believers were together" = fellowship/community), most likely enhanced with a sense of the early return of Christ, was expressed in a reaction to private property.
+The dynamic unity of the Spirit experienced by these early believers ("the believers were together" = fellowship/community) most likely enhanced a sense of the early return of Christ and so prompted a reaction to private property.
 They "had everything in common", in the sense that they viewed their possessions as the property of all.
-As a result, they sold their assets and divided them according to individual need.
-Yet, it does seem that they kept their homes and businesses (eg. fishing boats), and so they probably only sold surplus assets and this they held in common.
-This communal life-style was soon to come apart, eg. 4:32-5:11.
+As a result, they sold their assets and divided them according to individual needs.
+Yet, it does seem that they kept their homes and businesses (eg. fishing boats), and so they probably only sold surplus assets which they then held in common.
+This communal life-style faded over time, eg. 4:32-5:11.

 Principles of Christian Community

 "An is is not an ought"; "a description is not a prescription."
 We have to be careful how we handle narratives in the Bible.
 Just because someone did something at a particular point in time doesn't mean we have to follow suit for the rest of eternity.
-None-the-less, our passage for study gives us an insight into the life of the early church following the outpouring of the Holy Spirit, and so provides a shape for a "Spirit filled" church today.
+None-the-less, our passage for study gives us an insight into the life of the early church following the outpouring of the Holy Spirit, and so it serves as a model for a Spirit-filled church today.

 i] The church was built on a foundation of repentance and faith in the Lord Jesus.
 The believers "accepted his (Peter's) message", the message of the gospel.
 They were a people who experienced "the forgiveness of sins" and who "received the gift of the Holy Spirit."